codex-team/capella/README.md

 Max size for the file is `15MB`.

-At this time we support these types of images:
+Capella supports these types of images:

 - jpg
 - jpeg